When should we check understanding in the TEFL classroom?

 - when feeding back for comprehension of a listening or reading activity

-How can we check understanding?
+How can we check understanding in the TEFL classroom?

 Our choice should depend on the type of language that we’re checking.
 Different techniques lend themselves to different types of language.
 Here are a few different ways with some examples: